NativeScript/workshop/docs/chapters/chapter7.md

 Make sure to start work in `app.module.ts`.
 You will need to import the NativeScriptHttpModule:

 ```
-import { NativeScriptHttpModule } from "nativescript-angular/http";
+import { NativeScriptHttpClientModule } from 'nativescript-angular/http-client';
 ```
 and include that in `imports`.